ashimmin/Final-Project/debug-log.md

 - Create exercises for blinking LED's and color changing.
 - LED matrix?
 - Bring in ceramic prototype and experiment with what brightness values are needed to shine through.
+-

+11/18/15

+"avrdude: stk500_recv(): programmer is not responding" "avrdude: stk500_getsync() attempt 10 of 10: not in sync: resp=0x00"

+Code is failing to upload to the arduino.
+I expected it to upload with no problem but something seems to be in the way.
+I'm working with an Arduino mini so I assume that the problem lies with it not hooking up properly with the breadboard- as they are now one piece.